Vikramrathour8/LearningMachine/README.md

 	2. Random Initialization of parameters result in accuracy of 83%
 	3. He Initalization of parameters result in train accuracy of 99%

+### L2 regularization and Drop out ###

         1. These are techniques which helps to remove/mitigate overfitting of training data

 ## SoftMax Regression for Number classification Using Tensorflow ##

      Using 3 hidden layers along with L2 regularization and Adam Optimizer to predict number with accuracy of 80% and have training accuracy of 99.08%